-He may have been cornered but he refused to cower.
+He may have been cornered, but he refused to cower.
 Hawkins took hold of a tire iron and proceeded to swing wildly at the officers.
 During the course of his onslaught, Hawkins caused considerable damage to the patrol car of Twinsburg officer Joe Jasany—beating out the windows and headlights.
 In the meantime, a crowd of onlookers had gathered, preventing the police from retaliating with gunfire.
-Officers were forced to hold fire lest innocent bystanders could have become accidental casualties.
+Officers were forced to hold fire lest innocent bystanders become accidental casualties.

 Finally, Chief Donald Prange decided desperate measures were needed.
 Prange called the Twinsburg Fire Department, asking for assistance.
 Engine seven, equipped with five firefighters, swiftly arrived at the site of the standoff.
 The firefighters readied their hoses, aiming at their target, moments away from spraying a fierce flood of water at Hawkins.
 Seeing there was simply no defense against the inch-and-a-half hose, Hawkins dropped his tire iron and forfeited his freedom, though once placed in a police cruiser he proceeded to try kicking out the windows.
 Officers transported Hawkins to the Twinsburg jail, where he continued to violently resist arrest.
 During the ensuing struggle, a Macedonia police officer’s hand got jammed in the frame of the jail door, and four of his fingers were broken.